Christopher Callahan became Pacific's 26th president July 1, 2020.

 One of Callahan’s first announcements was the launch of a series of initiatives to set Pacific on the path to becoming a national model for diversity, equity and inclusion in higher education, including plans for the university’s first DEI executive.

-When he is not in his Anderson Hall office on the Stockton campus or on the Sacramento or San Francisco campuses, he can be found meeting with alumni, prospective students and university supporters, visiting classes, observing student and faculty presentations or attending Pacific Tigers athletic competitions, Conservatory of Music concerts and a host of other events.
+When he is not in his Anderson Hall office on the Stockton Campus or on the Sacramento or San Francisco campuses, Callahan can be found meeting with alumni, prospective students and university supporters, visiting classes, observing student and faculty presentations or attending Pacific Tigers athletic competitions, Conservatory of Music concerts and a host of other events.